baren-kumar/Thesis/README.md

 ---

-# Citation

-If you use this repository in your research, please cite the corresponding thesis or publication.

----

 **Author:** Engineer Baren Kumar Baidya
 **Research Area:** Physics-Informed Deep Learning • Composite Materials • Machine Learning • Explainable AI • Finite Element Analysis